alishafique3/ML_and_DL_Made_Easy/Deep_Learning/PyTorch Training Optimizations using Memory Analysis/Readme.md

 Est. Achieved Occupancy: In parallel computing, occupancy refers to the ratio of active warps (threads) to the maximum possible number of warps that can be resident on a streaming multiprocessor (SM) at a given time. provides insight into how effectively the GPU kernel is utilizing the available hardware resources.
 A high achieved occupancy indicates that a large portion of the GPU's processing resources is actively utilized, which can lead to better performance.
 Monitoring and optimizing achieved occupancy are important for maximizing the performance of GPU-accelerated applications.
 Techniques such as optimizing thread block size, memory access patterns, and kernel execution configuration can help improve achieved occupancy and overall performance on GPU devices.

 ## Optimization #1: Automatic Mixed Precision
-The GPU Kernel View displays the amount of time that the GPU kernels were active and can be a helpful resource for improving GPU utilization:
+An interesting observation in the GPU kernel view is the minimal utilization of the GPU Tensor Cores.
+These components, found in more recent GPU designs, serve dual functions.
+Firstly, they act as specialized units for performing matrix multiplication, which greatly enhances the performance of AI applications.
+Secondly, Tensor Cores deliver significant performance improvements over conventional GPU cores through their use of mixed-precision arithmetic operations.
 ![1_baseline_kernel_u](https://github.com/alishafique3/ML_and_DL_Made_Easy/assets/17300597/074249c0-cd1d-4002-8a9f-6a5522bcc151)

-One of the most glaring details in this report is the lack of use of the GPU Tensor Cores.
-Available on relatively newer GPU architectures, Tensor Cores are dedicated processing units for matrix multiplication that can boost AI application performance significantly.
-Their lack of use may represent a major opportunity for optimization.

-Being that Tensor Cores are specifically designed for mixed-precision computing, one straight-forward way to increase their utilization is to modify our model to use Automatic Mixed Precision (AMP).
-In AMP mode portions of the model are automatically cast to lower-precision 16-bit floats and run on the GPU TensorCores.

-Importantly, note that a full implementation of AMP may require gradient scaling which we do not include in our demonstration.
-Be sure to see the documentation on mixed precision training before adapting it.
+In Automatic Mixed Precision (AMP) training, specific sections of the model are automatically converted to lower-precision 16-bit floats and executed on the GPU TensorCores.
+This approach delivers notable computational acceleration by performing operations in half-precision format while storing minimal data in single-precision to preserve essential information in critical parts of the network.
+With the introduction of Tensor Cores in the Volta and Turing architectures, significant speed enhancements have been achieved through mixed precision.

+Implementing mixed precision training involves three key steps:

+- Converting applicable parts of the model to utilize the float16 data type.
+- Retaining float32 master weights to accumulate weight updates per iteration.
+- Employing loss scaling to maintain small gradient values.

-The modification to the training step required to enable AMP is demonstrated in the code block below.
+The modification to the training step for AMP is shown in the code block below.

 ```python
 def train(data):